GavinHuttley/DiverseSeqPaper/paper/paper.md

 ## Constructing trees from $k$-mers

-We use the mammals dataset to evaluate the statistical performance of the method.
-All sequences were concatenated and phylogenetic trees were estimated from this alignment with different $k$-mer sizes and sketch sizes.
+We use the mammals dataset to evaluate the statistical performance of the `ctree` method.
+All sequences were concatenated and a phylogenetic tree was estimated from this alignment with different $k$-mer sizes and sketch sizes.
 The trees generated by `dvs ctree` are compared to the maximum likelihood tree found by IQ-TREE [@minh.2020.iq] using a general time-reversible model [@tavare.1986.some] on the concatenated alignment.

-\autoref{fig:ctree-k} shows how the likelihood of the generated trees changes as $k$ increases for varying sketch sizes.
+The likelihood of the generated trees changes with $k$ (\autoref{fig:ctree-k}).
 When $k \leq 5$, the $k$-mers are non-unique (all mash-distances are zero) and the method generates a caterpillar tree.
-For larger $k$-mer sizes the trees are more interesting, though it is not until $k=8$ when the caterpillar tree is statistically outperformed.
+It is not until $k=8$ when the caterpillar tree is statistically outperformed.
 As $k$ increases further, the likelihood approaches that of IQ-TREE but plateaus before it at $k=12$. \autoref{fig:ctree-ss} shows how the likelihood of the generated trees changes as the sketch size increases for varying $k \geq 8$.

-The likelihood trends upwards as the sketch size increases (that is the mash distance estimate improves), approaching but not reaching the optimal maximum likelihood found by IQ-TREE.
-For optimal values of $k$, the performance of the method plateaus beyond a sketch size of about 2,500.
-The optimal maximum likelihood achieved by `dvs ctree` is impressive considering that the method does not require an alignment.
+Sketch size also impacts on the tree likelihood.
+An upward trend with increasing sketch size was evident with the likelihood approaching but not reaching that found by IQ-TREE on the aligned data.
+For the best performing values of $k$, there was no benefit to increasing sketch size beyond ~2,500.

 ### Computational performance

-While the time complexity of the standard algorithm for agglomerative clustering is $\mathcal{O}\left(n^3\right)$, with respect to the number of sequences, the number of sequeunces is often small in comparison to the sequence lengths.
+While the time complexity of the standard algorithm for agglomerative clustering is $\mathcal{O}(n^3)$, with respect to the number of sequences, the number of sequences is often small in comparison to the sequence lengths.
 As such, it was found that the most time consuming step of the algorithm was within the distance calculation.
 The pairwise distance calculation is done in two steps.
-First, is the construction of what is called the MinHash sketch for each sequence (essentially a random subset of $k$-mers of size *sketch size*), followed by the computation of distances from these sketches [@ondov.2016.mash].
-The expected runtime for constructing the MinHash sketch for a sequence is $\mathcal{O}\left(l + s\log s \log l\right)$ where $l$ is the length of the sequence, and $s$ is the *sketch size*.
-This is essentially linear with respect to $l$ when $l$ is much larger than $s$.
+First, is the constructing the MinHash sketch for each sequence (a subset of sketch size $k$-mers), followed by the computation of distances from these sketches [@ondov.2016.mash].
+The expected runtime for constructing the MinHash sketch for a sequence is $\mathcal{O}(l + s\log s \log l)$ where $l$ is the length of the sequence, and $s$ is the sketch size.
+This is linear with respect to $l$ when $l > > s$.
 Hence, the time complexity for constructing all MinHash sketches is linear with respect to the combined length of all sequences.
-The time complexity for calculating the distance between two sequences from the MinHash sketch is $\mathcal{O}\left(s\right)$.
-Hence, the time complexity for calculating the pairwise distance matrix between all pairs of sequences from the sketches is $\mathcal{O}\left(sn^2\right)$.
-For suitable applications of this algorithm however, both the *sketch size* and the number of sequences are numerically dominated by the combined length of the sequences.
+The time complexity for calculating the distance between two sequences from the MinHash sketch is $\mathcal{O}(s)$.
+Hence, the time complexity for calculating the pairwise distance matrix between all pairs of sequences from the sketches is $\mathcal{O} (sn^2)$.
+For suitable applications of this algorithm however, both the sketch size and the number of sequences are numerically dominated by the combined length of the sequences.
 Thus, the expected time to run the algorithm is linear with respect to the combined length of the sequences.
 This has been verified empirically with the 960 REFSOIL dataset (\autoref{fig:ctree-time}).
-The figure shows that as the number of sequences grows (and hence the combined length of the sequences with it), the time taken to construct the cluster tree grows linearly.
+The figure shows that as the number of sequences grows (and hence the combined length of the sequences), the time taken to construct the cluster tree grows linearly.

 # Recommendations

-For large-scale analyses, we recommend use of the `nmost` command line tool.
+For selecting representing sequences for large-scale analyses, we recommend use of the `nmost` command line tool.
 The choice of $k$ should be guided by the maximum number of unique $k$-mers in a DNA sequence of length $L$, indicated as the result of the expression $log(L/4)$.
 For instance, $k\approx 12$ for bacterial genomes (which are of the order $10^6$bp).
 For individual protein coding genes, as \autoref{fig:jsd-v-dist} indicates, $k=6$ for `nmost` gives a reasonable accuracy.
+For estimating a phylogeny,. we recommend $k=12$ and a sketch size of $3000$.

 # TODO's